xtdb/xtdb-tutorial/4-bitemporality.nextjournal.md

 You enter the Neptunian atmosphere and your communications panel lights up.

-> It is our honor to welcome you to the planet Neptune.
+> It is our honour to welcome you to the planet, Neptune.
 >
 > If you are visiting for business reasons, please present your manifest.
 >